ppetrovtv/pine_script_docs/source/essential/Extended_and_regular_sessions.rst

 .. image:: images/Pine_Extended_Session_Data.png

-Notice that the previous chart's gap in the script's plot are now filled.
+Notice that the previous chart's gaps in the script's plot are now filled.

 The first argument of the ``tickerid`` function is an exchange prefix ("BATS") and the second argument is a ticker ("AAPL").
 The third argument specifies the type